Sunday, 5 July 2026

 From the outside, that caption captures the typical Westerner’s impression.

 Yet many outsiders fail to see that India is neither monochromatic in character nor monolithic in structure.
+Its vast landmass and people are the most diverse in the world - socially, culturally, economically, historically, including by geography and terrain.

 Sadly, many Indians miss thiz too.
 They often prioritize democracy over development, secularism over survival, freedoms over duties, and human rights over human dignity.